 Proper Cloning is the Key to Dating Mutations

 You see, I don’t have a lot experience with dating mutations.
 If you would have asked me a year ago what I thought about mutating dates, I would have laughed in your face.
 Date mutants?!
 That’ll get messy on the quick.

 But with a little spritz of immutability, I was able to hack through the underbrush, and escape from this barekly tolerable quagmire.
 And now look.
 I get to write about it too!
-Here’s what we learned.
+Here’s what I learned.
 Hope it helps someone.

 As it turns out, the crux was object mutation or immutability which was seemingly the word of the day.
 Earlier as I was brushing up on some React, and was reminded that this principle dictates some key aspects of React’s architecture.
 Isn’t it funny-not-funny how the Universe seems to contain only enough to keep us engaged, just enough novelty to keep us believing the world of forms and images is real?

 set the Date object in any fashion, the mutation will show up everywhere that Date object is referenced.

 To avoid this confusion, we can create new instances of the Date object like so: